-- Core business: Research, development, and manufacturing of biosimilar therapies, including a COVID-19 vaccine, new cell and gene therapy, biologics, R&D to support clinical studies, and others. - Signature products: Biosimilar Solutions portfolio of products include biosimilar versions of Neupogen, Neulasta, Humira, Orencia and Aranesp and a COVID-19 virus-like particle vaccine.
+Core business: Research, development, and manufacturing of biosimilar therapies, including a COVID-19 vaccine, new cell and gene therapy, biologics, R&D to support clinical studies, and others.

+Signature products: Biosimilar Solutions portfolio of products include biosimilar versions of Neupogen, Neulasta, Humira, Orencia and Aranesp and a COVID-19 virus-like particle vaccine.
 This last product works by attacking COVID-19 and inhibiting the virus' ability to adhere to cells in the human body.
-The manufacturing uses unique and patent offering of cGMP.
+The manufacturing uses unique and patent pending nanotechnology that will allow the final product to be produced in powder and nasal form and will not require temperature control.
+The company recently formed a partnership with Ocyonbio with a plan to bring new Gene and Cell Therapy companies to Puerto Rico with their offering of cGMP.